+Three Months E Inded

-Three Months Ended March 31,
+March 31, March 31,

-2013 2012
+2014 2013

 Revenues:

-Design-to-silicon-yield solutions 62% 65%
+Design-to-silicon-yield solutions 55% 62%

-Gainshare performance incentives 38 35
+Gainshare performance incentives 45 38

 Total revenues 100% 100%

-Cost of design-to-silicon-yield solutions:

-Direct costs of design-to-silicon-yield solutions 40 41

-Amortization of acquired technology 1

-Total cost of design-to-silicon-yield solutions 40 42
+Costs of Design-to-silicon-yield solutions 36 40

-Gross margin 60 58
+Gross margin 64 60

 Operating expenses:

-Research and development 14 15
+Research and development 13 14

-Selling, general and administrative 20 24
+Selling, general and administrative 16 20

 Amortization of other acquired intangible assets

 Restructuring charges

-Total operating expenses 34 39
+Total operating expenses 29 34

-Income from operations 26 19
+Income from operations 35 26

-Interest and other income (expense), net 1 (1)
+Interest and other income (expense), net (1) 1

-Income before taxes 27 18
+Income before taxes 34 27

-Income tax provision 8 1
+Income tax provision 11 8

-Net income 19% 17%
+Net income 23% 19%

-Comparison of the Three Months Ended March 31, 2013 and 2012
+Comparison of the Three Months Ended March 31, 2014 and 2013

 Three Months Ended March 31, \$ %

-Revenues 2013 2012 Change Change
+Revenues 2014 2013 Change Change

 (in thousands, except for percentages)

-Design-to-silicon-yield solutions \$ 14,848 \$ 13,386 \$ 1,462 11%
+Design-to-silicon-yield solutions \$ 14,919 \$ 14,848 \$ 71 %

-Gainshare performance incentives 9,262 7,257 2,005 28%
+Gainshare performance incentives 12,167 9,262 2,905 31%

-Total \$ 24,110 \$ 20,643 \$ 3,467 17%
+Total \$ 27,086 \$ 24,110 \$ 2,976 12 %

 Design-to-Silicon-Yield Solutions.
 Design-to-silicon-yield solutions revenue is derived from services (including solution implementations, software support and maintenance, consulting, and training) and software licenses, provided during our customer yield improvement engagements as well as during solution product sales.
-Design-to-silicon-yield solutions revenue increased \$1.5 million for the three months ended March 31, 2013 compared to the three months ended March 31, 2012, primarily due to an increase in fixed fee integrated solutions, the result of more billable hours to revenue-generating projects in the period due to increased business activity.
-Our Design-to-silicon-yield solutions revenue may fluctuate in the future and are dependent on a number of factors, including the semiconductor industry's continued acceptance of our solutions, the timing of purchases by existing customers, and our ability to attract new customers and penetrate new markets including photovoltaic and LED, and further penetration of our current customer base.
-Fluctuations in future results may also occur if any of our significant customers renegotiate pre-existing contractual commitments due to adverse changes in their own businesses or, in the case of a term-based contract, may take advantage of contractual provisions that permit the suspension of contracted work for a period if their business experiences a financial hardship.
+Design-to-silicon-yield solutions revenue was the same for the three months ended March 31, 2014, as for the three months ended March 31, 2013.
+Our Design-to-silicon-yield solutions revenue may fluctuate in the future and is dependent on a number of factors, including the semiconductor industry's continued acceptance of our solutions, the timing of purchases by existing customers, and our ability to attract new customers and penetrate new markets including photovoltaic and LED, and further penetration of our current customer base.
+Fluctuations in future results may also occur if any of our significant customers renegotiate pre-existing contractual commitments due to adverse changes in their own business or, in the case of a time and materials contract, may take advantage of contractual provisions that permit the suspension of contracted work for a period if their business experiences a financial hardship.

 Gainshare Performance Incentives.
-Gainshare performance incentives revenues represent profit sharing and performance incentives earned based upon our customers reaching certain defined operational levels.
-Revenue derived from gainshare performance incentives increased \$2.0 million for the three months ended March 31, 2013 compared to the three months ended March 31, 2012.
-The increase was primarily the result of a higher number of projects reaching performance measures for achieving gainshare combined with higher wafer volumes at customers' manufacturing facilities.
+Gainshare performance incentives revenues represent profit sharing and performance incentives earned contingent upon our customers reaching certain defined operational levels.
+Revenue derived from Gainshare performance incentives increased \$2.9 million for the three months ended March 31, 2014, compared to the three months ended March 31, 2013.
+The increase was primarily the result of higher wafer volumes at customers' manufacturing facilities.
 Our Gainshare performance incentives revenue may continue to fluctuate from period to period.
 Gainshare performance incentives revenue is dependent on many factors that are outside our control, including among others, continued production of ICs by our customers at facilities at which we generate gainshare, sustained yield improvements by our customers, and our ability to enter into new Design-to-silicon-yield solutions contracts containing provisions for Gainshare performance incentives.

-TI Three Months Ended March 31, \$ % Cost of Design-to-Silicon-Yield Solutions 2013 2012 Change 2012 Change Change (in thousands, except for percentages) Direct costs of design-to-silicon-yield solutions \$ 9,657 \$ 8,572 \$ 1,085 13% Amortization of acquired technology 156 (156) (100)% Total \$ 9,657 \$ 8,728 \$ 929 11%
+Three Mo nths ] Ended

+March 31, \$ %

+Cost of Design-to-Silicon-Yield Solutions 2014 2013 Change Change

+(in thousands, except for percentages)

+Costs of Design-to-silicon-yield solutions \$ 9,705 \$ 9,657 \$ 48 %